 THE VANCOUVER SCHOOL BOARD - CRUSHING HOMOPHOBIA WITH AN IRON FIST

 The Vancouver School Board has thrown down the gauntlet, asserting that it will not tolerate homophobia which it associates with “hate crimes, harassments or discrimination.”
 It states in its “Lesbian, Gay, Bisexual, Transgender, Transsexual, Two-Spirit, Questioning Policy” (LGBTTTQ) of February, 2004, that “specifically the Board will not tolerate hate crimes, harassment or discrimination, and will vigorously enforce policies and regulation dealing with such matters.”
 This intimidating document makes plain the Vancouver School Board's intentions of enforcing the acceptance of homosexuality within the school system in a way that is expedient and effective.
 It says; “This policy is also drafted to ensure that homophobic complaints are taken seriously and dealt with expeditiously and effectively through consistently applied policy and procedures.”
 The Vancouver School Board is in no way neutral or passive in its goal but claims that it is committed to maintaining an environment “which actively provides counselling and support to students who identify themselves on the basis of sexual orientation or gender identity.”
 What about students or parents who express conscientious objections to the morality of the homosexual lifestyle?
-They had better be careful over what comes out of their mouths concerning their conscientious convictions.
+They would intimidate us to be careful over what comes out of our mouths concerning our conscientious convictions.
 Vancouver School Board's LGBTTTQ policy mandates:

 Any language or behaviour that deliberately degrades, denigrates, labels, stereotypes, incites hatred, prejudice, discrimination, harassment towards students or employees on the basis of their real or perceived sexual orientation or gender identification will not be tolerated.